saxon1964/secrets/README.md

   Frontent is created in React.
 Backend (server side scripts) are written in PHP.
 Data gets stored in a MariaDB.

-# Wanna see something authenticated
+# Wanna see something interesting

   I am an avid movie collector.
-Please check my collection at [https://www.luka.in.rs](https://www.luka.in.rs).
-Frontend is 100% pure VUE.
+Please check my movie collection at [https://www.luka.in.rs](https://www.luka.in.rs).
+Catalog software is 100% mine with frontend developed in VUE.

 # Getting Started with Create React App